Meg Froelich: Early life and education

-Froelich is a native of Englewood, Colorado.
+Froelich was born in Texas.
+She lived overseas as a child in Japan, Australia and Malaysia.
+Her family moved to New York City in High School.
 She earned a Bachelor of Arts degree in history from Bryn Mawr College, followed by Master of Arts in history from the University of Michigan.
 She earned a teaching credential in secondary education from the Dominican University of California.

 Career

 Prior to entering politics, Froelich worked as a producer for CBS News, A&E Networks, and PBS.
 Froelich was the co-producer, writer, and director of Strong Sisters, a documentary about female legislators in Colorado.
 She served as director of the Colorado chapter of NARAL Pro-Choice America and executive director of the Colorado Democratic Party.

 After incumbent Democrat Jeff Bridges was selected to fill a vacancy in the Colorado Senate, Froelich was appointed to replace him, becoming the member of Colorado House of Representatives for District 3.

-Froelich was the lead sponsor of a bill during the 2021 session of the Colorado General Assembly that established a system to regulate surrogacy in the state.
-Her bill, HB 21-1022, would set criteria for contracts used to engage surrogate mothers for intended parents.
+Froelich was the lead sponsor of several bills which preserved Reproductive Rights in Colorado.
+Including a bill during the 2021 session of the Colorado General Assembly that established a system to regulate surrogacy in the state.
+Her bill, HB 21-1022, would set criteria for contracts used to engage surrogate mothers for intended parents..